 Joint Program with Applied Mathematics & Statistics

-The joint program requirements include all the Ph.D. requirements in Sociology and the specially designed requirements for an M.A. or M.S.E. in Applied Mathematics and Statistics.
-For Sociology Ph.D. requirements, see the Sociology Ph.D.
-Students Handbook.
-Applied mathematics and statistics courses may substitute for 230.600 and 230.604.
-Two options for fulfilling the requirements are available for an M.A. or M.S.E. in Applied Mathematics and Statistics.
+The joint program requirements include all of the PhD requirements in sociology and the specially designed requirements for an MA or MSE in applied mathematics and statistics.
+Applied mathematics and statistics courses may substitute for 230.600 and 230.604 in the PhD requirements.
+There are two options available for fulfilling the requirements for the MA or MSE portion of the program.
+(See below.)
 For both options, students are required to meet the Applied Mathematics and Statistics Department’s computing requirement (fulfilled through 550.413 Applied Statistics and Data Analysis), the purpose of which is to ensure that students are able to effectively use computers to solve mathematical problems.

-Note: All Joint Program students are required to complete a Responsible Conduct of Research (RCR) training, which is in addition to the HIPPA training required for the sociology PhD.
+All joint program students are required to complete a Responsible Conduct of Research (RCR) training, which is in addition to the HIPPA training required for the sociology PhD.